-Eggs are a versatile food and essential ingredient in so many favorite recipes, from lasagna to layer cake.
-It's important to remember that they are a perishable food like raw meat, poultry, and raw fish and should be handled and stored carefully.
-Proper refrigeration, cooking, and handling should prevent most egg-safety problems.
-Here's what to know about egg storage.
+Eggs are a versatile food and an essential ingredient in so many recipes, from lasagna to layer cake.
+It's important to remember that they are a perishable item, like raw meat, poultry, and raw fish, and should be handled and stored carefully.
+Thankfully, proper refrigeration, cooking, and handling should prevent most egg-safety problems.

-The Food Safety and Inspection Service of the USDA recommends storing eggs in the carton they were purchased in, and leaving your eggs in the coldest part of the refrigerator.
-Generally that is the lower shelves and toward the back of the unit.
-If your refrigerator has an egg storage area in the door, know that the door is a warmer part of the refrigerator and thus not the optimal place for egg storage.
+The Food Safety and Inspection Service of the USDA recommends storing eggs in the carton they were purchased in, and leaving your eggs in the coldest part of the fridge.
+Generally, that is on the lower shelves and towards the back of the unit.
+If your refrigerator has an egg storage area on the door, know that the this spot trends warmer—and actually is not the optimal place for egg storage.

 Eggs with Cracked Shells

 If you thought that shoppers simply checked their eggs for cracks to avoid making a mess in their bag on the way home from the store, you're only half right.
 The real reason to open the carton is because bacteria can enter eggs through cracks—so you should never purchase them if they are damaged.

 Should your eggs crack during the ride home from the store, break them into a clean container, cover them tightly, and place them in the refrigerator.
 They should be eaten within two days and cooked thoroughly.